withastro/astro/packages/astro-rss/README.md

 ### items

-Type: `RSSFeedItem[] | GlobResult (required)`
+Type: `RSSFeedItem[] (required)`

-Either a list of formatted RSS feed items or the result of [Vite's `import.meta.glob` helper](https://vitejs.dev/guide/features.html#glob-import).
+Aa list of formatted RSS feed items.
 See [Astro's RSS items documentation](https://docs.astro.build/en/guides/rss/#generating-items) for usage examples to choose the best option for you.

 When providing a formatted RSS item list, see the `RSSFeedItem` type reference below: